Matilda of Tuscany: Court culture and rulership

 In a rulership without a permanent residence, the visualization of rulership and the representation of rank were of great importance.
-From Matilda's reign there are 139 documents (74 of which are original), four letters and 115 lost documents (Deperdita).
+From Matilda's reign there are 139 documents (74 of which are original), four letters, and 115 lost documents (Deperdita).
 The largest proportion of the number of documents are donations to ecclesiastical recipients (45) and court documents (35).
 In terms of the spatial distribution of the documentary tradition, Northern Italy predominates (82).
 Tuscany and the neighboring regions (49) are less affected, while Lorraine has only five documents.
 There is thus a unique tradition for a princess of the High Middle Ages; a comparable number of documents only come back for the time being Henry the Lion five decades later.
 At least 18 of Matilda's documents were sealed.
 At the time, this was unusual for lay princes in imperial Italy.
 There were very few women who had their own seal: the Margravine had two seals of different pictorial types —one shows a female bust with loose, falling hair, while the second seal from the year 1100 is an antique gem and not a portrait of Matilda and Godfrey the Hunchback or Welf V. Matilda's chancellery for issuing the diplomas on their own can be excluded with high probability.
 To consolidate her rule and as an expression of the understanding of rule, Matilda referred in her title to her powerful father; it was called filia quondam magni Bonifatii ducis.

 The castles in their domain and high church festivals also served to visualize the rule.
 Matilda celebrated Easter as the most important act of power representation in Pisa in 1074.
 Matilda's pictorial representations also belong in this context, some of which are controversial, however.
 The statue of the so-called Bonissima on the Palazzo Comunale, the cathedral square of Modena, was probably made in the 1130s at the earliest.
 The Margravine's mosaic in the church of Polirone was also made after her death.
 Matilda had her ancestors put in splendid coffins.
 However, she didn't succeed in bringing together all the remains of her ancestors to create a central point of reference for rule and memory: her grandfather remained buried in Brescello, while the remains of her father were kept in Mantua and those of her mother in Pisa.
 Their withdrawal would have meant a political retreat and the loss of Pisa and Mantua.

 By using the written form, Matilda supplemented the presence of the immediate presence of power in all parts of her sphere of influence.
 In her great courts she used the script to increase the income from her lands.
-Scripture-based administration was still a very unusual means of realizing rule for lay princes in the 11th century.
+Scripture-based administration was still a very unusual means of realizing rule for lay princes in the eleventh century.